ofZach/ofDocs/chapter4.md

 if we want to have a shape rotate around itsel, we should ofTranslate() first, and then start ofRotate().
 Here, we're effectively translating the whole coordinate system including the (0,0) point to a new location and use that as the basis for our ofRotate() function. note that this all happens inside the push and pop matrix.

-ofSetRectMode(OF_RECTMODE_CENTER); //use this to change the origin to the center of the rectangle instead of the left-top edge